 My life was in a suitcase and I signed away my savings for whatever change I could pocket.
 My belongings were abandoned, never to be seen again.
 It was the first night of my new life which would mushroom into a series of different firsts: new countries, new jobs, new projects, new friends and a new outlook on life with each passing moment.

 Now I am returning to where it all began but at another supposed height of my career (thus far), as opposed to the bottom and start of a rocky beginning.
 Along the way, I lost a lot.
 Respect, friends, family and a sense of home.
 But I also learned so much passing through, I learned my father’s words: “You can do anything you set your mind to”.
 A flawed point-of-view that he would drill in my head when I was a teenager, trying to rebuild a depressed son.
-He would always try to build me up and hit me when I mentally sabotaged myself: failing the ninth grade, getting kicked out of school, internalizing hatred and pretending I thrived on the psuedo-acceptance in the form of nick-named racism.
-It was challenging to follow his words when his own environment was topsy-turvy ranging from slight homeless, a mismanaged life and suffering from undiagnosed sleep apnea (took him about 10 years to discover this issue and the source of his sensitive behavior).
+He would always try to build me up and hit me when I mentally sabotaged myself: failing the ninth grade, getting kicked out of school(s), internalizing hatred and pretending I thrived on my classmates' psuedo-acceptance in the form of nick-named racism.
+It was challenging to follow his words when his own environment was topsy-turvy ranging from temporary homelessness, a mismanaged life and suffering from undiagnosed sleep apnea (took him about 10 years to discover this issue and the source of his sensitive behavior).

 Before leaving for Moscow, I made a pit stop to visit my father in his tiny town of Newport, North Carolina.
 The seafood there was incredible, but their Alaskan Blue Crab Bisque was the best soup I've ever had in my life.
 Very recommended, just to see a different landscape than what you're used to in the North and Europe.
 It's very peaceful and remote and I understand why my father enjoys it at his point of his life - but for me, it was too quiet and still for my current personality